wiz0u/WTelegramClient/FAQ.md

 <a name="chats-chats"></a>
 #### 10. `chats.chats[id]` fails.
 My chats list is empty or does not contain the chat id.

-There can be several reasons why `chats.chats[id]` raise an error:
+There can be several reasons why `chats.chats` doesn't contain the chat you expect:
-- The user account you're currently logged-in as has not joined this particular chat.
+- The currently logged-in user account has not joined this particular chat.
 API method [Messages_GetAllChats](https://corefork.telegram.org/method/messages.getAllChats) will only return those chat groups/channels the user is in, not all Telegram chat groups.
 - You're trying to use a Bot API (or TDLib) numerical ID, like -1001234567890
 Telegram Client API don't use these kind of IDs for chats.
 Remove the -100 prefix and try again with the rest (1234567890).
-- You're trying to use a user ID instead of a chat ID.
+- You're searching for a user instead of a chat ID.
 Private messages with a user are not called "chats".
 See [Terminology in ReadMe](README.md#terminology).
 To obtain the list of users (as well as chats and channels) the logged-in user is currenly engaged in a discussion with, you should [use the API method Messages_GetAllDialogs](EXAMPLES.md#list-dialogs)
 - the `chats.chats` dictionary is empty.